1901 - £50 Reward.

 Dec.
 17, 1900.

-On Sunday last an accident happened on the Canadiau road.
+On Sunday last an accident happened on the Canadian road.
 A sulky containing Mrs. John Stott, Mrs. Sharman and Mr. W. Stott, was proceeding towards Canadian, when another sulky in which Mr. James Hollow was seated, hove in sight, on the road between Finegan's and Snelson's.
 The sulkies collided near a culvert, and the occupants of the former trap were violently thrown, to the ground.
 Mrs. Stott was severely cut about the face, and Mr. Stott also came in for a share of trouble.

 Mrs. Sharman was uninjured.
 Mr. Mr. Hollow was lucky, but each sulky bore evidence of the suddenness of the shock.
 It was a miracle that serious injuries wore not tho result of the unexpected collision.